Socxenophone/TinyC2/README.md

 1. **Server**: The command controller that allows the operator (Player) to send instructions to connected clients and view their responses.
 2. **Agent (Implant)**: A lightweight agent deployed on target systems, designed to execute commands and report back to the server.
 3. **Player**: The client interface for the red teamer, used to run the command server, issue commands, and manage engagements.
+4. Listener (If Deployed) : provides reduancy and stuff, middle man between agent and Control server
-4.**Modules**: A collection of interchangeable modules that provide various functionalities.
+5.**Modules**: A collection of interchangeable modules that provide various functionalities.
 Easily add, remove, update or write modules to extend the framework’s capabilities.

 ## Installation Prerequisites :